space-wizards/docs/src/en/proposals/thief.md

 ## Appearance
 Thieves is a small addition to the other game modes.
 At the moment, thieves can only appear in Traitors and Revolution modes with 50% chance.
 There can be from 1 to 3 thieves in total, and they are chosen among random players at the beginning of the round.
 The exceptions are Command and Security players.

-When appear, the Thief gains 1 new item, "Pickpocket's Bag", which allows you to choose your play style by giving you starter gear.
+When appear, the Thief gains 1 new item, "undetermined toolbox", which allows you to choose your play style by giving you starter gear.

 ## Customizable play style
 Inside the Thief's backpack, there are 3 things by default:
 1) Thief's Gloves, which allow you to steal things from people unnoticed
-2) x2 Bluespace coupon, which can be converted into certain useful items

-When using the bluespace coupon, an interface opens up with the ability to choose from a variety of gear sets.
-One coupon can be spent on one set of equipment.
-Having the thief have two coupons allows the player to customize their own play style by combining 2 different sets.
+2) Undetermined toolbox, allows you select up to 2 starter equipment kit

-Suggested equipment sets for bluespace talons:
+Suggested equipment sets for toolbox:
 | Name   |      Content      |
 |----------|:-------------|
 | Thief Pinpointer | Includes: A pinpointer that shows the direction to an object of interest to the owner thief.
 When switched on or off, it selects a random object for which the thief has not yet completed the target. |